-The project site is currently zoned CCA (Community Commercial Automobile-Oriented) and has a Land Use Designation of NSC-L (Neighborhood Serving Center or Corridor Low Density).
+The proposed project involves development of 38 three-story townhomes.
+The project site is currently zoned CCA (Community Commercial Automobile-Oriented) along the western portion of the project site, fronting Long Beach Boulevard, and R-1-N on the eastern portion.
 The CCA zone permits retail and service uses.
 Multi-family residential uses are not permitted in the CCA zone.
+The R-1-N zone allows for single-family residential uses with standard lots.
+The project site has a Land Use Designation of NSC-L (Neighborhood Serving Center or Corridor Low Density).
 The NSC-L General Plan land use designation encourages development of mixed-use smaller scale retail and low-density apartment and condominium buildings.
 The NSC-L designation allows up to three stories in height and residential densities of up to 44 dwelling units per acre (du/acre) depending on lot size.
-As such, the proposed project would be consistent with the General Plan designation but would not be consistent with the current zoning designation.
-Project entitlements include a Zone Change to R-4-N (Medium-density Multiple Residential) to allow for the development of the proposed townhomes.
-The R-4-N zone allows for a high density, multifamily residential district.
-It is intended to meet the demand of a broad segment of the population which provides a diversity of housing choices.
+As such, the proposed project would be consistent with the current General Plan designation but would not be consistent with the zoning designation.
+Project entitlements include a Zone Change to CCN (Community R-4-N) to allow for the development of the proposed townhomes.
+The CCN zone is similar to the Community Auto-Oriented District, but also permits medium density residential development at R-4-N densities.